-MacIntyre No Limits provisions work in partnership with local authorities to provide bespoke Education Other Than At School programmes tailored to learners' Education and Health Care Plan outcomes.
+MacIntyre No Limits provisions work in partnership with local specialist and mainstream FE colleges to provide bespoke education programmes tailored to learners' Education and Health Care Plan outcomes.

 We aim to support young people in their local community, allowing them to apply their learning in the town or suburb where they will live and work as adults.
 All of our provisions also have access to learning centres, where learners can work with their peers and have access to facilities such as kitchens, gardens, and enterprise opportunities.